Project Plutus (PPCOIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Project Plutus Historical Price

-According to the latest data gathered on Project Plutus live price page, the current price of Project Plutus is 0USD.
-The circulating supply of Project Plutus(PPCOIN) is 1.00B PPCOIN , giving it a market capitalization of $602.98K.
+According to the latest data gathered on Project Plutus live price page, the current price of Project Plutus is 0.00059014USD.
+The circulating supply of Project Plutus(PPCOIN) is 1.00B PPCOIN , giving it a market capitalization of $589.82K.

 The Project Plutus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PPCOIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.